 The campus gatekeeper had never heard of such an institute, although he’s doing the job for several years now.
 Nobody had asked him so far for such an entity.
 The map and site directory list neither an Institut für Mikrozirkulation nor its director, Dr. Rainer Klopp, BEMER’s key expert.

 The Negelein Haus is building no. D79.
 There is no such institute.
-The guiding plate at the entrance let shimmer through the names of the former labs and offices at the spot, and there has been no mark for an Institut für Mikrozirkulation on the former versions.
+The guiding plate at the entrance let shimmer through the names of all former labs and offices at the spot, and there has been no mark for an Institut für Mikrozirkulation on earlier versions.

 The co-author of the last paper mentioned above, Prof. Schulz, was affiliated with that company.
 Did he lend his address to Klopp’s institute?

 The search would have ended here, but the gatekeeper found me a contact at BBB Management GmbH, which operates the whole campus.
 There was a nice and helpful guy, with whom I had this conversation, word-for-word:

 I’m looking for an Institut fuer Mikrozirkulation, which claims to have research labs here.
 Have you ever heard of such an institution?

 – Yes, that’s Dr. Klopp.
 It’s not here.